JetBrains/resharper-devguide/CustomLanguages/BuildingPsiTree.md

 The parser implements the `IParser` interface, and is usually generated from a `.psi` file, which is a proprietary file format the describes the grammar of the language being parsed.
 The ReSharper SDK ships with a tool to convert the `.psi` file to a generated class that implements these rules.
 Alternatively, a parser can be hand written, although it is still useful to use a `.psi` file to generate the tree node classes and interfaces.

-Typically, a parser should be generated from a `.psi` file.
 A hand written parser is useful if the language is extremely simple, or if the language is too complex to be represented in a `.psi` file easily.
 Another reason for using a hand written parser is if the language is a superset of another language.
 For example, TypeScript files are a superset of JavaScript files, so can reuse parts of the parser, for statements, method definitions, etc. A hand rolled parser makes it easier to call into parts of another parser.

 ReSharper supports incremental reparsing, whereby only the affected sub-tree is replaced, rather than having to reparse the whole file.
 This requires special block nodes that know how to reparse their own content.